 Why are dental checkups important?

-Maintaining oral health is as important as maintaining overall health.
-While ensuring to routinely visit the dentist, it not helps to keep a track on the patient’s dental health, but can also help the dentist to communicate with the patient on what's next.
+Maintaining oral health is as vital as maintaining overall health.
+While ensuring to visit the dentist routinely, it not helps to keep a track on the patient's dental health but can also help the dentist to communicate with the patient on what's next.

 What can the patient expect during routine dental visits?

-During the dental examination, the dentist would closely observe the oral cavity to look for signs of cavities, lesions, plaque, impacted or misaligned teeth.
+During the dental examination, the dentist would carefully observe the oral cavity to look for signs of cavities, lesions, plaque, impacted, or misaligned teeth.
 Signs of plaque and tartar would require immediate removal as their presence could diminish the health of gums and other healthy tissues.

-The next phase of the dental check-up would involve dental cleaning.
+The next phase of the dental checkup would involve dental cleaning.
 The hygienist would use special tools that are designed to help get rid of hardened plaque, also known as calculus.
 The process of removing surface bacteria is known as scaling.
-Teeth, after undergoing scaling may also be polished.
-Polishing helps remove surface stains.
+After scaling, the teeth may also be polished, which remove the surface stains.